bskaplou/qmk_companion_app/README.md

 ```

-Icons are rendered from fonts because I'm not a designer.

 Recreate existing icons with command

 ```
 python render_icons.py
 ```

+Icons are rendered from fonts, so it's necessaty to download necessary font and place it next to script.
+New icons can be created by render_icons.py script (source update might be necessary, script is small and simple)